Clare of Assisi and the Thirteenth-Century Church

 Overturning another myth, Mooney reveals how only in the late nineteenth century did Clare come to be known as the sole author of a rule she had written collaboratively with others.
 Throughout, the story of Clare and her sisters emerges as a chapter in the long history of women who tried to define their religious identities within a Church more committed to unity and conformity than to diversity and difference.

 Catherine M. Mooney is Associate Professor of Church History at Boston College.
-She is editor of Gendered Voices: Medieval Saints and Their Interpreters, also available from University of Pennsylvania Press.
+She is editor of Gendered Voices: Medieval Saints and Their Interpreters, also available from the University of Pennsylvania Press.

 | View your shopping cart | Browse Penn Press titles in Medieval and Renaissance Studies | Join our mailing list